Sometimes bad camping neighbors put a wrench in your whole vacation. But there are some things you can do to improve the situation…

 Have you ever read the self-help classic How to Win Friends and Influence People by Dale Carnegie?
 If so, its lessons can really come in handy when dealing with bad camping neighbors.

 If you haven’t read it, I’ll give you the moral of the story really quickly.
 Basically, if you make people feel important or show that you care about them, they’re much more likely to listen to you and even help you out.

 It’s essentially the “you catch more flies with honey than vinegar” strategy.

-I’m going to save you from reading the whole book and trying to figure out how to apply it to camping.
-I’m going to give you a few examples of how to positively influence these bad camping neighbors in the most common situations.
+I will save you from reading the whole book and trying to figure out how to apply it to camping.
+I will give you a few examples of how to positively influence these bad camping neighbors in the most common situations.